-Join Lynda.com Staff for an in-depth discussion in this video Assigning playlists to users and groups, part of How to Manage Your Lynda.com Account as an Administrator.
+Join Lynda.com Staff for an in-depth discussion in this video Assigning playlists to users and groups, part of Getting Started as a Lynda.com Administrator.

 - Playlists, are a way for you to assign a list of courses or individual videos to a user, or a group of users, to help direct and customize their training.
 To create a new playlist from the User Management tab, click on the Create Playlist button here on the center.
 This will take you to the My playlist page, where you can create, customize, and share your playlists, right from this page.
 So to start, select Create new playlist.